-The all-new Golf 8 was revealed recently and it’s expected to arrive in South Africa towards the end of 2020.
-Here are 5 things to know about the new model!
+The all-new Golf 8 was revealed last year and it’s expected to arrive in South Africa towards the end of 2020.
+Here are 3 things to know about the new model!

-The new Volkswagen Golf 8 is coming and as many people have pointed out, not terribly much has changed in terms of styling from the Golf 7.
+It's the year of the Volkswagen Golf 8 and as many people have pointed out, not terribly much has changed in terms of styling from the Golf 7.
 Also typically the styling has divided opinion but we think Volkswagen has nailed the brief and made sure the Golf remains a no-brainer for just about every motorist on the planet.

 Here are 3 key things you need to know right now about the new Golf 8.

 Most of the changes can be found inside the new Golf 8.
 Note the stylish dual-screen setup.

 The aim with the Golf 8 is to bring the latest in tech to the people, and arguably the most significant changes have been made in the cabin.
 Now with fewer buttons than before, the Golf 8 cabin has a very slick appearance.
 A key feature is the Innovision dual-display setup which is similar to what we've seen in much more expensive Volkswagens such as the Touareg.